Singaporean artist duo Chow and Lin’s The Poverty Line acquired by Museum of Modern Art New York

 Of the reason for MoMA’s acquisition, Ms Antonelli, 60, told The Straits Times over e-mail: “We chose to consider Chow and Lin’s The Poverty Line from the perspective of information design and data visualisation, and found it complex and meaningful.”

-Singaporean economist Lin, 43, who is doing a Master in Fine Arts at the Academy of Fine Art Beijing, said the project was born of a confluence of her research expertise and Chow’s background in photojournalism.
+Singaporean economist Lin, 43, who is doing a Master in Fine Arts at the Central Academy of Fine Arts (CAFA) in Beijing, said the project was born of a confluence of her research expertise and Chow’s background in photojournalism.
 This collaboration enabled them to engage with diverse communities.

 For each country, the artists went to local food markets and assembled a food basket consisting of 60 to 100 items from different food groups, such as carbohydrates, fruit and vegetables, and snacks.
 Each basket was filled based on the poverty line defined by the government of each country.

-Note: This article has been edited for accuracy.